vanilophp/docs/installation.md

 php artisan migrate
 ```

-Vanilo contains ~20 migrations out of the box
+Vanilo contains about 40+ migrations out of the box.

 It's not mandatory but recommended to seed the countries table: